BiasedKiwi/Hadum-Bot/README.md

 <details>
    <summary>Manual Install.</summary>

-   1. For a manual install, follow these instructions (**NOTE: All the commands that will be mentionned are for Linux only.**):
+   1. For a manual install, follow these instructions (**NOTE: All the commands that will be mentioned are for Linux only.**):

       1. Clone the repository using the following commands:
       ```shell